SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Experiments

+We observe that SpeedCP achieves nominal coverage consistently across all partitions, while achieving sharp prediction sets.
+In contrast, SplitCP undercovers in some regions of the latent feature space, since it relies on a single global threshold and therefore cannot adapt to local heterogeneity in the score distribution.
+The other baselines achieve more stable conditional coverage than SplitCP, but at the cost of larger prediction sets.
+We provide additional results for each dataset in Appendix~\ref{appendix:real}.

-\paragraph{Brain Tumor MRI} We evaluate on a brain–tumor MRI dataset from Kaggle\footnote{{https://www.kaggle.com/datasets/murtozalikhon/brain-tumor-multimodal}{-image-ct-and-mri}} with labels $\{healthy,tumor\}$.
+\paragraph{Brain Tumor MRI.} We evaluate on a brain--tumor MRI dataset from Kaggle\footnote{{https://www.kaggle.com/datasets/murtozalikhon/brain-tumor-multimodal-image-ct-and-mri}.} with labels $\{\texttt{healthy},\texttt{tumor}\}$.
 We train a CNN classifier $\hat\mu(\cdot) $ on 2{,}000 images and extract NN features from the last layer for calibration (training details in Appendix~\ref{appsec: brain mri}).
 Table~\ref{tab:coverage for mri} shows that even with intercept-only calibration ($\Phi^*(X)=1$), our RKHS component alone gives a good approximation for predicted-label coverage.
-When covariate shift aligns with label groups, adding linear terms for the predicted label, \(\Phi^*(X) = (1,\ \One\{\hat\mu(X)={healthy}\},\ \One\{\hat\mu(X)={tumor}\})^\top\), provides better conditional coverage.
-In contrast, Split CP achieves comparable coverage but requires more conservative sets than ours, while RLCP fails to exploit locality in the 256-dimensional feature space and effectively reduces to uniform weighting, thus converging to Split CP.
-PCP tends to overcover, especially for the healthy group, and their cutoffs are unstable with high variance and frequent near-zero values (see Appendix Table \ref{tab:cutoff-mri-raw}), thereby producing overly conservative conditional coverage.
+When covariate shift aligns with label groups, adding linear terms for the predicted label, { $\Phi^*(X) = (\One\{\hat\mu(X)=\texttt{healthy}\},\ \One\{\hat\mu(X)=\texttt{tumor}\})^\top$}, provides better conditional coverage.
+In contrast, SplitCP achieves comparable coverage but requires more conservative sets than ours, while RLCP fails to exploit locality in the 256-dimensional feature space and effectively reduces to uniform weighting, thus converging to SplitCP.
+PCP tends to overcover, especially for the healthy group, and its cutoffs are unstable with high variance and frequent near-zero values (see Appendix Table \ref{tab:cutoff-mri-raw}), thereby producing overly conservative conditional coverage.